jeffpiep/Atari-Printer-Test-Programs/README.md

 I wrote some new test programs for the Atari 820 to check out its characeter sets and behavior, especially in the peculiar "sideways" mode.
 There are:
 * CHARSET.BAS - prints out a numbered characeter set between ASCII 32 and 127 in normal mode.
 * SIDESET.BAS - prints out a numbered characeter set between ASCII 32 and 127 in sideways mode.
 * MORE820.BAS - explores some behavior of combining normal and sideways modes.
+This program crashes my 130XE but not Altirra.

 These programs are on the [A820.ATR](https://github.com/jeffpiep/Atari-Printer-Test-Programs/raw/master/A820.ATR) disk image.